TheresaLui/SelfHelpContent_v2/articles/problemscopingques.virtual-machines.configsetup/problemscoping-configsetup-encryptdisk.md

                       "id": "vm_ifnew",
                       "order": 6,
                       "controlType": "dropdown",
-                      "displayLabel": "Is this a newly created VM or restored from backup or an encrypted VM?", "watermarkText": "Choose an option",
+                      "displayLabel": "Is this a newly created VM or restored from backup of an encrypted VM?", "watermarkText": "Choose an option",
                       "dropdownOptions": [
                           {